singularlogic/mitigate-documentation/docs/b_threats.rst

 .. image:: assets/edit_threat_3.png

-- Click on "Save" Button.
+- Click on the "Save" Button.

 .. image:: assets/edi_threat_4.png

-- You have successfully edit a threat.
-The changed threat info appeared in "Threat Management" Panel.
+- Upon successful editing of a threat the list of threats will be update it.

 .. image:: assets/edit_threat_5.png

 Delete a Threat
 ------------
-- This use case describes the consecutive steps that have to be undertaken in order to delete a desired threat.
+- In order to delete a threat several consecutive steps have to be undertaken.

 - Login to the application

 .. image:: assets/Log_4.png

-- Place the cursor and click on "Threats" menu-item.
+- Click on "Threats" menu-item.

 .. image:: assets/del_threat.png